Congrats to All: Aurealis Awards and Ditmar Award Finalists

 - The Noise of Time by Julian Barnes.
 Interesting look into Shostakovich, his music, and his relationship with the totalitarian regime (what Barnes aptly labels "his relationship with 'Power'").
 The prose, as always with Barnes, has a pure feel due to his strong use of nominalisation throughout, and let's face it, little imagery.
 I'm almost at the end of this novel too.
 I've enjoyed it so far, but to be honest, at times I wanted a little more from the narrative, especially after reading Barnes' captivating Arthur and George a couple of years ago.
 Still, a good, solid read.

 Political Gripe: Okay, we can't really say too much Down Under after the rise of Tony Abbott but at least he's now fallen.
 Yet the Americans have trumped (or drumpfed if you've seen John Oliver's comical segment) us in the Mad Tea Party stakes.
-What's dangerous about the far right is that it plays on fear and division rather than inclusiveness.
+What's dangerous about the far right is that it plays on fear and division rather than encourage inclusivity.
 Wake up, America!
 This guy, Drumpf, is leading you down a foolishly dangerous and bigoted path.